Cocktails on Tap

 Moscow Mule: 1 Drink

-2 oz Vodka
+- 2 oz Vodka

-0.5 oz Lime Juice
+- 0.5 oz Lime Juice

-3.5 oz Ginger Beer
+- 3.5 oz Ginger Beer

-Converted to a Batch of 600 ounces
+Converted to a Batch of 600 Ounces

-2 oz x 100 = 200 oz Vodka
+- 2 oz x 100 = 200 oz Vodka

-0.5 oz x 100 = 50 oz Lime Juice
+- 0.5 oz x 100 = 50 oz Lime Juice

-3.5 oz x 100 = 350 oz Ginger Beer
+- 3.5 oz x 100 = 350 oz Ginger Beer

-Every recipe should be tweaked to your liking but also carefully recorded for future batches, as this will ensure that you maintain consistency.
+While you should tweak every recipe to your liking, make sure it is carefully recorded for future batches, as this will ensure that you maintain consistency.

 Keep in mind that most cocktails are served cold.
 Still cocktails will give you room to play with storage temperature, but carbonated ones should remain in a storage location of about 38 degrees Fahrenheit.

+You can stabilize drinks with acid blends and remove all CO2 from the keg as well.
 Once the keg is empty, we recommend using Star-San, the industry standard, to clean the keg before refilling.
-You can find one here for $16.
+You can find one here for $17.

-Tips and Tricks:
+Tips and Tricks